creekwearable/CreekSDK/Example/Pods/Target Support Files/Pods-CreekSDK_Example/Pods-CreekSDK_Example-acknowledgements.markdown

 ## 1. INSTALLATION AND USE RIGHTS.

-**a) General.** You may install and use any number of copies of the software to develop and test your applications that integrate API(s) used to access and/or use Cognitive Services Speech Services.
+**a) General.** You may install and use any number of copies of the software to develop and test your applications that integrate API(s) used to access and/or use Cognitive Services Speech Services including Embedded Speech Components.

-**b) Third Party Components.** The software may include third party components with separate legal notices or governed by other agreements, as may be described in the ThirdPartyNotices file(s) accompanying the software or may be accessible atÂ <http://aka.ms/thirdpartynotices>.
+**b) Third Party Components.** The software may include third party components with separate legal notices or governed by other agreements, as may be described in the ThirdPartyNotices file(s) accompanying the software or may be accessible at <http://aka.ms/thirdpartynotices>.
 Even if such components are governed by other agreements, the disclaimer, limitations on, and exclusions of damages below also apply to the extent allowed by applicable law.

 **c) Competitive Benchmarking**.
 If you are a direct competitor, and you access or use the software for purposes of competitive benchmarking, analysis, or intelligence gathering, you waive as against Microsoft, its subsidiaries, and its affiliated companies (including prospectively) any competitive use, access, and benchmarking test restrictions in the terms governing your software to the extent your terms of use are, or purport to be, more restrictive than Microsoft's terms.
 If this section applies and you do not waive any such purported restrictions in the terms governing your software, you are not allowed to access or use this software, and will not do so.

-## 2. DISTRIBUTABLE CODE.Â
+## 2. DISTRIBUTABLE CODE.

 The software may contain code you are permitted to distribute (i.e., make available for third parties) in applications you develop, as described in this Section.

-**a) Distribution Rights.**Â The code and test files described below are distributable if included with the software.
+**a) Distribution Rights.** The code and test files described below are distributable if included with the software.

 i.
-REDIST.TXT Files.Â You may copy and distribute the object code form of code listed on the REDIST list in the software, if any; and
+REDIST.TXT Files.
+You may copy and distribute the object code form of code listed on the REDIST list in the software, if any; and

 ii.
 Third Party Distribution.
 You may permit distributors of your applications to copy and distribute any of this distributable code you elect to distribute with your applications.

-**b) Distribution Requirements.**Â For any code you distribute, you must:
+**b) Distribution Requirements.** For any code you distribute, you must:

 i. add significant primary functionality to it in your applications;